ilknur28/To-Do-List-App/README.md

 # To Do List
-To Do List App using Node.js + MongoDB & Mongoose

-## Getting Started

-Simple To Do List, generating a list of items.
+Simple To Do List App generating a list of items

 ## Built With
 * [Node.js](https://nodejs.org/en/about/)